Devwares-Team/DOCS-Contrast/content/contrast/angular/components/panels.md

 </CDBPanel>
 ```

-# API
+## API Reference: Contrast Panel Properties

-This section will build on your information about the props you get to use with the Contrast React Bootstrap Pane component.
+This section will build on your information about the props you get to use with the Contrast Angular Bootstrap Pane component.
 You will find out what these props do, their default values, and how you would use them in your code.

-## API Reference: Contrast Panel Inputs

 The table below lists other prop options of the `CDBPanel` component.